The Regulatory Burden

 Additionally, manufacturers have reporting requirements around product safety from agencies such as the Consumer Products Safety Commission and environmental, health and safety standards from agencies such as OSHA or the EPA.
 If that data is stored or processed with outside technology vendors, the security of those vendors must be assured.

-Manufacturers have a significant regulatory burden—they have diverse requirements that span across different types of data and risk.
+Manufacturers have a significant cyber security and regulatory burden—they have diverse requirements that span across different types of data and risk.

-Instead of manual workflows, which are often extremely cumbersome and rife with inaccuracy, GRC solutions can help compliance officers coordinate all regulatory compliance requirements and operational risks from multiple directions.
+Instead of manual workflows, which are often extremely cumbersome and rife with inaccuracy, manufacturers need a unified risk and compliance solution to help assess and reduce cyber risk, identify and manage all of their compliance requirements and implement data privacy best practices.

 A Framework for Information Security Success